 - Bring some warm dry clothes, incl. socks and shoes, to change into after you have finished racing.

 Although we have advised being prepared to run with full FRA kit, this is not mandatory for this medium distance race.
 So, we suggest the following:

 - A long sleeved base layer, and either another long sleeved or else a short sleeved top over it.

 - A thin showerproof running jacket.
 This will help with the initial chill, but you'll probably want to unzip it early into the run.

-- A buff, to be worn either around your neck or as a hat.
+- A buff, to be worn either around your neck or as a hat (and as a face cover at the start and finish).
 You'll probably want to remove this though, as the first climb will soon warm you up.

 - A pair of running gloves, to take the edge off.
 If these are fairly thin, you're likely to want to keep them on.